Governors Profiles and Information

 Before joining Groundwork in 2005, Andrew spent 15 years working in the public sector in various environmental positions.
 His role as Executive Director is varied but includes helping create strategic partnerships across Tyneside and developing Groundwork’s asset portfolio, which includes the One Trinity Green business centre in South Shields and The Beacon enterprise centre in Newcastle.

 He is also an active board member of a voluntary sector organisation in South Tyneside.

-Malcolm graduated from York University in 1973 in History/Education and stayed to complete a PGCE in 1974.
-He then began his teaching career in secondary schools in South Tyneside, during which time he was awarded a School Teacher Fellowship at St Chad's College, Durham University.
-After completing a Masters in Education at Durham, Malcolm moved into educational administration at Newcastle and South Tyneside LEAs working in fields such as Adult and Further education, School Governance, School Workforce Development, Succession Planning and Ofsted Inspections.
+Malcolm graduated from York University in 1973 with a degree in History/Education, and stayed to complete a PGCE.
+He began his teaching career in secondary schools in South Tyneside, during which time he was awarded a School Teacher Fellowship at St Chad's College, Durham University.
+After completing a Masters in Education at Durham, Malcolm moved into educational administration at Newcastle and South Tyneside LEAs, working in fields such as adult and further education, school governance, school workforce development, succession planning and Ofsted inspections.

 He also contributed to several national organisations in an educational advisory capacity such as the BBC Schools Broadcasting Council, the National Institute for Continuing Education and the National Employers Organisation for School Teachers.

 Malcolm gained his Doctorate in Education from Newcastle University in 2001, in the field of school governance.
 He has worked as a lecturer in Continuing Education for Durham, Newcastle and Sunderland universities, and currently contributes to the education programme for the Joseph Cowan Centre for Lifelong Learning, Newcastle.

 He is married, with four children.
 Now retired, he spends his time part-time lecturing, researching and sitting as a magistrate.